 Here are some of the top decluttering mistakes people make (in no particular order) and how you can avoid making them.

 Benjamin Franklin said ‘A Failure to Plan is a Plan to Fail’, and it couldn’t be truer when doing a major decluttering project.
 Starting a major decluttering project without a plan leaves lots of room for distraction, frustration, and ultimate failure.

 How to Avoid Decluttering Without a Plan:

 Set yourself up for success and create a decluttering plan that keeps you working through the room in a logical pattern.
-It’s a good idea to break the room into separate sections or tasks so you have starting and stopping points in case you’re interrupted during the process.
+It’s a good idea to break the room into separate small areas or smaller projects so you can start and stop easily if you’re interrupted during the process.

-Always start with the quick decluttering wins to help you gain momentum and get you into the decluttering mindset before you tackle the bigger and tougher areas.
+Always start with smaller areas and quick decluttering tasks to help you gain momentum and make the mental shift before you decluttering tougher areas or an entire room.

 You need to stay put and stay focused on the task at hand.